Master of Arts

 The School of Linguistics and Applied Language Studies offers MA programmes in TESOL, Linguistics, Applied Linguistics and Second Language Learning and Teaching.
-These programmes have been developed to meet the needs of students and teachers of English as a second/foreign language from around the world and have been designed to provide flexibility to students.
+These programmes have been developed to meet the needs of students and teachers of English as a second/foreign language from around the world.

 More than 18 courses are offered onsite and by distance each year; this allows for many customisable options in how the programme content can be tailored to meet the needs of each student.
-The MA can be completed in one to three years of study, and three start dates each year increase the potential to accommodate the constraints on students' time.
+The MA can be completed in one to three years of study, and three start dates each year provides flexibility to students.

 The comprehensive resources of the Victoria University of Wellington are available to all students.
 For those learning off-campus, web-based resources allow regular contact between lecturers and domestic and international students, providing a rich learning experience.

 Domestic students (i.e. New Zealand citizens and Permanent Residents) applying for the MA by coursework please go to the Online Enrolment System to apply.
 If your application is accepted, the system will progress you through to enrolment.

 Domestic thesis students (any thesis or dissertation of 90 points or above) need to apply to the Faculty of Humanities and Social Sciences Student and Academic Services Office.

 Thesis students must also re-enrol annually, see the Faculty Master's Guidelines.

 New international students apply to Victoria International to see if they will be accepted academically.
 If academic records are acceptable your application will be passed to the School.